sl4m/sl4m.github.com/_posts/2012-01-16-rsa-public-key-interoperability-between-ruby-and-android.markdown

 Solutions to this problem:

 * On the server side, encode pre-Ruby 1.9.3 RSA public keys using the X.509 format -- [gist](https://gist.github.com/1470360) (thanks [Martin](http://twitter.com/!#/_emboss_)!).
 * Android Standard Library comes with a crippled version of BouncyCastle.
-Use [SpongyCastle](https://github.com/rtyley/spongycastle) to bring in classes needed to extract the exponent and modulus of the PKCS#1 encoded public key to create a PublicKey object -- [gist](https://gist.github.com/1617144).
+Grab the full version of [BouncyCastle](http://www.bouncycastle.org/java.html) and grab the classes necessary to extract the exponent and modulus of the PKCS#1 encoded public key to create a PublicKey object -- [gist](https://gist.github.com/1617144).
-* If SpongyCastle is too heavy for your needs, use a tool like [Jar Jar Links](http://code.google.com/p/jarjar/) to extract the necessary classes into a custom jar.

 ## RSA Public Key Encoded Format Problem in pre-Ruby 1.9.3